-In addition to mining laws referred in question 1.1 above, the mining activity must take into account environmental, tax and health and safety regulations, as well as specific legislation on tax and royalties.
+Mining activity must also take into account environmental, tax and health and safety regulations.
 Legislation with a regional scope further applies in connection with mining activities in the Azores and Madeira autonomous regions.

 2 Mechanics of Acquisition of Rights

 2.1 What rights are required to conduct reconnaissance?